CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 which is much more convenient than typing the full path each time.

 Finally, symbolic links will remain even after the underlying file is deleted (or may not have existed in the first place), which is referred to as a *dangling symlink*.
-Trying to access a danlging symlink will fail, but this can be useful in some cases, such as making a symbolic link to an executable: you don't want to have to make a new symlink every time you do a clean build (i.e. deleting and recompiling the binary), so dangling symlinks become valid again once the original file returns.
+Trying to access a dangling symlink will fail, but this can be useful in some cases, such as making a symbolic link to an executable: you don't want to have to make a new symlink every time you do a clean build (i.e. deleting and recompiling the binary), so you can make a symlink, which will dangle and then become valid when the file exists again.

 ## Programming in bash
 In addition to its interactive use, bash is also a fully-capable programming language (albeit one with